indicationredfield/Self-Induced-Attack/README.md

 ## Project Overview

-SIA (Self-Induced Attack) is an attack-defense framework designed for self-exploitation in large language models (LLMs).
-In this framework, the attacker leverages the LLM to autonomously generate induced prompts, causing the model to bypass its built-in safety mechanisms.
+SIA (Self-Induced Attack) is a jailbreak attack framework designed for self-exploitation in large language models (LLMs).
+In this framework, the attack agent leverages the LLM to autonomously generate induced prompts, causing the victim defense agent to bypass its built-in safety mechanisms.
 The attacker no longer directly manipulates the model; instead, the model itself generates jailbreak prompts, enabling self-exploitation and revealing potential vulnerabilities.

-By simulating the induced attack process, SIA allows LLMs to autonomously construct harmful questions and generate malicious content without external intervention.
+By simulating the induced attack process, SIA allows LLMs to autonomously construct indirect harmful questions without external intervention.
 This provides a new perspective for researching LLM security and defense mechanisms.

 ## Features

-- **Plain Attacker**: Selects and generates simple attack inputs from a set of predefined prompts.
+- **Plain Attacker**: Selects and generates simple attack inputs without revision from a set of predefined prompts.
-- **Jailbreak Attacker**: Utilizes existing harmful prompts to autonomously generate induced questions via the LLM, bypassing safety measures and executing self-attacks.
+- **Jailbreak Attacker**: Utilizes existing harmful prompts to autonomously generate induced indirect questions via the LLM.
 - **Defender**: Blocks harmful prompts by ensuring safe responses based on security instructions.
-- **History Logging**: The Jailbreak Attacker records each generated induced prompt and its corresponding response to help the model optimize its attack strategies based on previous failures.
+- **History Logging**: The Jailbreak Attacker records failed indirect questions and corresponding responses for a specfic harmful prompt to help the model optimize its attack strategies based on previous failures.

 ## Project Structure